You are here

 While serving as a teaching fellow in China, Sarah Hilzinger watched as her students dropped out of school to find groundwater for their families’ crops.
 Realizing the potential of water technologies to revolutionize farming in rural communities and even play a role in keeping children in school, she decided to pursue a Fulbright research fellowship at Tel Aviv University (TAU) and gain the practical and theoretical knowledge needed to advance environmentally sustainable development.

-Students and researchers can also take advantage of the multidisciplinary units founded by the Porter School, including the Akirov Institute for Business and the Environment, which brings together management, economics and law scholars to raise awareness about the impact of industry on the environment.
+Students and researchers can also take advantage of the multidisciplinary units founded by the Porter School, including the Institute for Business, Environment and Society, which brings together management, economics and law scholars to raise awareness about the impact of industry on the environment.

 Spreading the Environmental Word